lis-epfl/micro-502/docs/exercise_1/exercise_1_description.rst

 Once you are happy with your gains, you can disable tuning (**self.tuning_level = "off"**).
 Please send your gains and your best lap time to **simon.jeger@epfl.ch** with the subject "exercise 1".
-We will keep a live score board during the exercise session.

 Our best time is 12.6 s.
 Let the fastest drone win!